alan-turing-institute/open-research-community-management/project-management/1-1-meetings/Vicky-Hellon/weekly-meetings.md

 #### Who did you help this week?
 * Connected someone from RSECon to UKRN team
+  * EK - Can you feedback to the lab about RSECon please.
 * KP with slides for a talk to ABPI that NG is giving

 #### Who helped you this week?